nhu92/Mixed-DNA-Project/08-EstimateMixedNumber.md

 I explored the difference between fasttree and iqtree.
 Iqtree is much slower but seems to be more accurate in compare to fasttree.
 I think we could probably fix a model on iqtree instead of using fasttree for some analyses.

 Finally, I found that in the 3rd dataset (pooled seeds), the exon hits is limited with strong similarities to some unexpected lineages.
 I want to see the true sequences by just assemble the reads directly with SPAdes.
-I will see what arere actually captures in the pool.
+I will see what are actually captures in the pool.

+---

+The prediction of the 3rd dataset is seemingly unexpected.
+However, when we check the manually de novo assembly, we found the sequences that are very closed related to the predicted species.
+Not like the 4th dataset which is almost off-target library, the 3rd one is full of real plant DNA.